dsjove/SbjGauge/README.md

 ## Design Goals

 I struggle with the oversimplified symbolic UI in most applications; done in the name of minimalism.
 Many gauges are a a single color arc with maybe an arrow.
 That is not enough information for a glanceable read.
+Refresh action, progress indicator, rotate action?

 My goal is to create a library that makes it easy to design a detailed multi-value gauge with the level of skeuomorphism that fits your application's visual language.